-Build, develop, maintain every application with CAI application maintenance
+Design, develop, and maintain any application with CAI

 A mid-Atlantic state transportation department is responsible for more than 40,000 miles of state roads and 25,400 bridges, as well as the programs and policies that affect the state’s airports, railroads, ports, drivers, vehicles, and highways.
 The oversize/overweight permitting activities are managed by a central permitting office, with the support of district offices across the state.
 These permitting activities are supported by an automated permit routing and analysis system.